mozilla-services/cjms/README.md

 # Run server

-If your development environment is configured with environment variables, run
+You can configure cjms and tests either with environment variables or a settings file.

+To use a settings file, copy `settings.yaml.example` to `settings.yaml` and update with your local settings values.
+Then run the server:

 `cargo run`

-Alternatively, copy `settings.yaml.example` to `settings.yaml` (or any filename you choose) and update with your local settings values.
-Then run the server, passing in the settings file.

-`cargo run settings.yaml`
+If configuring with environment variables, all variables, listed in settings.yaml.example must be available.

 # Run tests